madnuttah/unbound-docker/doc/DETAILS.md

 The default healthcheck _only_ checks for opened Unbound ports using netstat and grep.
 We got asked why we don't include netcat (nc) into the image to _actually_ connect to opened ports, [this](https://www.sciencedirect.com/science/article/abs/pii/B9781597492577000054) is the reason.

-To enable the _extended_ healthcheck, which uses NLnet Labs' [LDNS](https://www.nlnetlabs.nl/documentation/ldns/index.html) drill tool to query domains or hosts, please download the [`Unbound healthcheck`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/healthcheck.sh) script and put it in your persistent Unbound volume, make it available in your compose file's volume definition, fix permissions and make the file executable.
-Set the variable `EXTENDED=0` to `EXTENDED=1` and save the file, you will need to restart the Unbound container afterwards.
-To change the domain or host to query in the healthcheck, modify the `DOMAIN=` variable, if you need a different port than `5335`, edit the `PORT=` variable accordingly.
+To enable the _extended_ healthcheck, which uses NLnet Labs' [LDNS](https://www.nlnetlabs.nl/documentation/ldns/index.html) drill tool to query domains or hosts, please set the [optional environment variables](https://github.com/madnuttah/unbound-docker/blob/main/doc/DETAILS.md#Optional-Environment-Variables) in your compose file or run command.

 > [!NOTE]
 > The _extended_ healthcheck is deactivated by default in favor of your privacy and security.